rudymartinb2/myjsunit/README.md

 - There are some words in spanish mixed in the code.
 - Rename myrunner.js as main.js.
-- Need a way to test earlier versions of NodeJS.
 - Runner should check the testsuit class is a subclass from testSuite.
-- Adjust inotifywait parameters to recognize valid js file extensions instead of running on everything under the project tree.
+- autoruntests.sh: Adjust inotifywait parameters to recognize valid js file extensions instead of running on everything under the project tree.
 - There is a lot of clean up to be done.

 ## Contributing